Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

 The method ``update`` only has to be implemented if the regular update method of Django isn't sufficient.
 This can be the case if additional settings need to be updated.

-Finally the function ``validate`` makes sure that a destination with the given settings can be updated or created.
-The function ``has_duplicate`` can be used here to ensure that not two destinations with the same settings will be created.
-Additionally the settings themselves should also be validated.
-For example for SMS the given phone number will be checked.
-Django forms can be helpful for validation.
-A ``ValidationError`` should be raised if the given settings are invalid and the validated and cleaned data should be returned if not.

 Writing destination plugins using Apprise
 -----------------------------------------